+Step 3.
 Add feathers to bottom.

-I had some feathers left over from this DIY arrow project that I had made for my son’s rustic woodland nursery.
 I had plain white feathers on hand, but I just used a little gold craft paint that I had to make it look like it was gold dipped.
 You can also grab some white feathers that already have the gold tip here.

-For the feather that didn’t have the loop, I just brushed on some glue to the base of the feather and then wrapped the twine around it and hold it while the glue sets.
+For the feather that didn’t have the loop, I just brushed on some glue to the base of the feather and then wrapped the twine around it and hold it while the glue set.
 The Rapid Fuse glue is super strong so it holds it well after about 30 seconds.

+Step 4.
 Add additional ribbon or yarn to the base of the dreamcatcher ornament.

+Step 5.
 Add a hanger.

 Lastly, I added a loop of twine to the top of the dreamcatcher ornament for a hanger.

-I love the neutral colors this cute boho style Christmas ornament has.
+I love the neutral colors this cute boho-style Christmas ornament has.
 The feathers really give it that boho feel, right?

 I think this cute little thing is going to look adorable on Kim’s boho Christmas tree, don’t you think?